microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## New compiler flag : `--allowSyntheticDefaultImports`

+Module loaders like SystemJS wrap CommonJS modules and expose then as a `default` ES6 import.
+This makes it impossible to share the definition files between the SystemJS and CommonJS implementation of the module as the module shape looks different based on the loader.

-When `--allowSyntheticDefaultImports` is specified, it indicates that the module loader performs some kind of synthetic default import member creation not indicated in the imported .ts or .d.ts.
-We infer that the default member is either the export= member of the imported module or the entire module itself should that not be present.
+Setting the new compiler flag `--allowSyntheticDefaultImports` indicates that the module loader performs some kind of synthetic default import member creation not indicated in the imported .ts or .d.ts.
+The compiler will infer the existence of a `default` export that has the shape of the entire module itself.

 System modules have this flag on by default.

 ## `this`-based type guards